odjhey/notebook--open-scratches-and-notes/the-functional-programmer-s-toolkit--scott-wlaschin/the-functional-programmer-s-toolkit--scott-wlaschin.md

 DTO from wiki: DTO does not have any behavior except for storage, retrieval, serialization and deserialization of its own data

 see DAO: a data access object (DAO) is a pattern that provides an abstract interface to some type of database or other persistence mechanism.

+DAO vs Repo
-"Repos" are your aggregates, DAOs are abstractions of your persistence, Repos are closer to the domain, daos as used to make repos
+"Repos" are your aggregates, DAOs are abstractions of your persistence,
+Repos are closer to the domain, daos as used to make repos
+repos handle collections,
-still unsure if below is right, but could think about the difference as, DAO's updates are normally single operations, whereas repos would require there own UnitOfWork (transaction)
+still unsure if below is right, but could think about the difference as, DAO's updates are normally single operations, whereas repos would require their own UnitOfWork (transaction)